-- The Power of Antioxidants — Recent research shows that blueberries are powerful food for the brain because of their antioxidant value.
+Recent research shows that blueberries are powerful food for the brain because of their antioxidant value.
 The brain is especially vulnerable to free-radical damage.
-Take Maharishi Amrit Kalash every day for superior antioxidant protection — it has been shown to have 1,000 times the free-radical scavenging power of vitamin C or E!
+Take Maharishi Amrit Kalash every day for superior antioxidant protection—it has been shown to have 1,000 times the free-radical scavenging power of vitamin C or E!

-- Manage Stress — High levels of stress negatively impact both mind and body.
+High levels of stress negatively impact both mind and body.
 One of the most effective ways to deal with stress is the practice of meditation.
-To see research on the Transcendental Meditation® technique and ADHD visit: Doctorsontm.com/ADHD.
+To see research on the Transcendental Meditation® technique and ADHD visit: tm.org/meditation/adhd.

-- Regular Exercise — Regular aerobic exercise like walking, swimming, or biking for 20-30 minutes 3 to 5 times a week is an essential part of a healthy lifestyle that will promote optimal mental functioning.
+Regular aerobic exercise like walking, swimming, or biking for 20-30 minutes three to five times a week is an essential part of a healthy lifestyle that will promote optimal mental functioning.